 Examples:

-// include the functions file
+// include common.php

 // formulize_writeEntry function - write a new entry to an activity log form